Bruce Arians: Arizona Cardinals (2013–2017)

-In the 2016 season, Arians led the Cardinals to a record of 7–8–1, causing the team to miss the postseason.
-Five of the Cardinals losses were within one possession.
+Arians did not lead the Cardinals to another winning record or postseason appearance in his final two years in Arizona.
+In the 2016 season, Arians led the Cardinals to a 7–8–1 record, with five of the losses within one possession.
 During the 2017 season, Arians led the Cardinals to an 8–8 record, again missing the playoffs.
-During the season finale on New Year's Eve, in what would be Arians' final game with the Cardinals, a 26–24 away victory over the Seattle Seahawks marked his 50th and final win with the team and saw him surpass Ken Whisenhunt as the franchise's winningest head coach.
-Arians finished his tenure in Arizona with a 49–30–1 record and a pair of playoff appearances, where he had a 1–2 record.
+The season finale against the Seattle Seahawks on New Year's Eve was Arians's final game with the Cardinals.
+The 26–24 away win marked Arians's 50th and final career win with the Cardinals, surpassing Whisenhunt as the franchise's winningest head coach.

 The next day, Arians announced his retirement from coaching after five seasons with the Cardinals, despite having a year left on his contract.
 He said in his retirement statement: "I always told Carson [Palmer] and future Hall of Famer Larry Fitzgerald that we were like three old gunfighters looking to go out in a blaze of glory with a Super Bowl win.
-It pains me that I couldn’t help them accomplish our goal."
-He would be succeeded by Steve Wilks.
+It pains me that I couldn't help them accomplish our goal."
+Arians finished his tenure in Arizona with a 49–30–1 (.614) regular season record and a pair of playoff appearances, where he had a 1–2 (.333) record.
+He was succeeded by Steve Wilks.

 Tampa Bay Buccaneers (2019–2021)

-After spending one season as a broadcaster on CBS, Arians agreed to terms on a four-year contract to come out of retirement and became the 12th head coach of the Tampa Bay Buccaneers on January 8, 2019.
-As Arians was still under contract with the Cardinals, Tampa Bay traded their sixth round pick for Arizona's seventh-round pick in the 2019 NFL draft in order to receive Arians' rights to hire him.
+After spending one season as a broadcaster, Arians agreed to terms on a four-year contract to come out of retirement and became the 12th head coach of the Tampa Bay Buccaneers on January 8, 2019, succeeding Dirk Koetter.
+As Arians was still under contract with the Cardinals, Tampa Bay traded their sixth-round pick for Arizona's seventh-round pick in the 2019 NFL draft in order to receive Arians's rights to hire him.

 Arians assembled the largest coaching staff in the NFL for the 2019 season, at a total of 28 assistants.
-This included hiring African-Americans at every top coaching position: Byron Leftwich as offensive coordinator, Todd Bowles as defensive coordinator, Keith Armstrong as special teams coordinator, and Harold Goodwin as assistant head coach and run-game coordinator, as well as two female assistant coaches: Lori Locust as assistant defensive line coach and Maral Javadifar as assistant strength and conditioning coach/physical therapist.
 Arians stated in the offseason for the Buccaneers that he could win with the team he had, and also put his faith in Jameis Winston, saying: "I think with (quarterbacks coach) Clyde Christensen and (offensive coordinator) Byron Leftwich, he's in great hands."
 He also made it known one of his intentions was fixing the defensive secondary, which the year before had surrendered a league worst passer rating (110.9), yards per attempt (8.2) and completion percentage (72.5).
 In his first year with the team, Arians led the Buccaneers to a 7–9 record, finishing third in the NFC South.